-- (2) Calculate the goal for the year - Match with target table using "screen level" and "years" to calculate the goal for each student.
+(2) Calculate the goal for the year

+- Match with target table using "screen level" and "years" to calculate the goal for each student.
 Apply the following assumptions to resolve some students' issues.
-If "years" is greater or equal to 5 or "screenlevel" is at least 5, the goal is set as 4.4.
-If "screenlevel" is missing, the goal is set at 4.4. - Compare student's current ACCESS test score with calculated goal to determine whether student "met" or has "not met" the goal.
+If "years" greater or equal to 5 or "screenlevel" is at least 5, the goal is set as 4.4.
+If "screenlevel" is missing, the goal is set at 4.4. - Compare student's current ACCESS test score with calculated goal to determine whether student "met" or "not met" the goal. - (3) For students taking alternative test use the following special steps to determine their goal. - For students of 1 year's study, the student needs to score A1, A2, A3, P1, or P2 to meet their goal. - For students of 2 year's study, the student needs to score A2, A3, P1, or P2 to meet their goal. - For students of 3 year's study, the student needs to score A3, P1 or P2 to meet their goal. - For students of 4 or more years of study, the student needs to score P1 or P2 to meet their goal.